 BP comprises an assortment of KPIs, which aid in the evaluation of branch operations' efficacy, the identification of enhancement opportunities, and the formulation of strategic decisions to boost productivity.
-BP is the ratio of output factors to the number of branches, with branches considered as the input.
+BP is the ratio of output to input, where the output represents branch performance and the input is the number of branches.

-Sulaimon and Ametepe [41] note that investments in state-of-the-art technology not only enhance customer satisfaction but also facilitate better networking among employees, thereby improving overall productivity.
+Sulaimon and Ametepe [41] note that investments in state-ofthe-art technology not only enhance customer satisfaction but also facilitate better networking among employees, thereby improving overall productivity.
 This aligns with the broader trend of digital transformation in the banking sector, which has been shown to create opportunities for enhancing productivity through innovative service delivery [42].